igwgames/nes-starter-kit/guide/section_2/changing_the_world.md

 be sure to select `Overworld Tiles`.
 You have to pair this with tiles from the `Overworld Tiles` tileset on the bottom right panel.
 If you want to change sprites, you want to use the `Sprites` layer, and the `Sprites` tileset.

+It can be hard to tell which layer you are on - turning on the "Highlight current layer" option in the "View" menu can help.

 **If you mix these two, the compiler will fail when it tries to build your levels.**

 The engine doesn't handle empty tiles, so it is suggested that you avoid leaving any gaps in the `Overworld Tiles`